ArthurZey/arthurzey.github.io/_pages/one-good-thing.md

 {:toc}
 {::options toc_levels="2" /}

+## 2022-09-16
+### The Good Thing
+Picked up parents from their conference center in Denver, went to a dog park, had dinner with the Cades; just a really nice day overall.
+### What It Means to Me

+### What It Says about Me

 ## 2022-09-15
 ### The Good Thing
 Finally got exterior-to-interior cabling sorted and wifi access point set up in main house living room!
+### What It Means to Me

+### What It Says about Me

+## 2022-09-08
+### The Good Thing
+Had a nice time hanging out with neighbor Jay and his friend Kevin at Aspen Peak Cellars.
 ### What It Means to Me

 ### What It Says about Me